AGTechathon/Varahamihir/README.md

 1. Portable and Multifunction device

-  2.Light in weight and compact size
+2. Light in weight and compact size
 3. Economical
 4. Painless massager
 5. No involvement of second person

 <h4>Tech Stack</h4>